sergatron/CAPSTONE-PRJ/data_story.md

 | beer ABV           | Alcohol content of beer               |
 | beer ID            | Identification number of beer         |

-### Limitations under construction
+### Limitations

+Country of Origin

-country of origin is not defined in this dataset and would require research. how was it collected? beer drinking population
+-   The country of origin is not defined in this dataset and would require research.
+This could be an important indicator as to why some beers have a low amount reviews.
+It's possible that they are only available in certain countries and with limited supplies.

+Beer drinking population

+-   Considering that some profile names have limited amount of reviews it is possible that some of those people are not beer drinkers but rather are experimenting and recording their experiences.
+In turn, this may skew the results since they are more likely to disagree on the ratings with someone who is a beer drinker.

 ### Cleaning and Wrangling